-STANDARD 2: THE DIRECT DEBIT SCHEME SHOULD ENSURE THAT COMPREHENSIVE INFORMATION, INCLUDING APPROPRIATE INFORMATION ON FINANCIAL RISKS, IS AVAILABLE TO THE ACTORS
+STANDARD 2: THE CREDIT TRANSFER SCHEME SHOULD ENSURE THAT COMPREHENSIVE INFORMATION, INCLUDING APPROPRIATE INFORMATION ON FINANCIAL RISKS, IS AVAILABLE TO THE ACTORS

-- 2.1 All rules and contractual arrangements governing the direct debit scheme should be adequately documented and kept up to date.
+- 2.1 All rules and contractual arrangements governing the credit transfer scheme should be adequately documented and kept up to date.
 All actors and potential actors should be able to easily access information relevant to them, to the extent permitted by data protection legislation, so that they can take appropriate action in all circumstances.
-Sensitive information should only be disclosed on a need-to-know basis. - 2.2 All actors (payees' PSPs, payers' PSPs, payees and payers) should have access to relevant information in order to evaluate risks affecting them, including financial risks.
-Moreover, sufficient information should be provided to the payers by other actors (e.g. payers' PSPs and payees).
-In particular, payers should be aware of the direct debit transactions they authorise and the mandates they issue, and they should also be informed appropriately about collections.
+Sensitive information should only be disclosed on a need-to-know basis. - 2.2 All actors directly involved in the financial flow (payees' PSPs, payers' PSPs, payees and payers) should have access to relevant information in order to evaluate risks affecting them, including financial risks.

-• Clear, comprehensive and up-to-date documentation is essential for the smooth functioning of the direct debit scheme.
+Clear. comprehensive and up-to-date documentation is essential for the smooth functioning of the credit transfer scheme.
 In the absence of proper documentation (e.g. contracts) regarding the roles and responsibilities of all actors involved in the scheme or of the proper management of communication between these actors, an overall management risk could arise.
-In direct debit schemes, operational risk, including fraud, could lead to financial loss for one or more of the parties involved.
-The governance authority of the direct debit scheme should ensure that consistent and up-to-date information on how they can act to mitigate fraud is available to all actors.
-Relevant documentation for evaluating possible risks stemming from participation in the direct debit scheme should also be available to potential actors.
+In credit transfer schemes, operational risk, including fraud, could lead to financial loss for one or more of the parties involved.
+The governance authority of the credit transfer scheme should ensure that consistent and up-to-date information on how they can act to mitigate fraud is available to all actors.

+Relevant documentation for evaluating possible risks stemming from participation in the credit transfer scheme should also be available to potential actors.
 However, the disclosure of sensitive information could endanger the security or reputation of the scheme.
 Such information should thus only be disclosed on a need-to-know basis, notably with regard to potential actors that are not yet participating in the scheme.

-If not all actors (payees' PSPs, payers' PSPs, payees and payers) have access to relevant information about the risks they face as a consequence of participating in the scheme, they may face potential risks stemming from clearing and settlement, and from fraud and/or refund obligations.
-Owing to the complexity of direct debit schemes, they may not be in a position to identify and assess the risks that could affect them.
-In direct debit schemes, payers are particularly exposed to the risk of unauthorised, unjustified or unexpected debiting of their accounts.
-A lack of appropriate information about mandates given and collections (or refunds) could expose payers to financial difficulties, including fraud, or other unauthorised transactions.
-Payees are exposed to the same risks for refunds if they are not appropriately informed about the payments they receive and their subsequent exposure to risks.
+If the actors directly involved in the financial flow (payees' PSPs, payers' PSPs, payees and payers) do not all have access to relevant information about the risks (that they bear as a consequence of participating in the scheme), they may face potential risks stemming from clearing and settlement, and from fraud (including the liabilities defined by law or contractual agreements).
+Owing to the complexity of credit transfer schemes, they may not be in a position to identify and assess the risks that could affect them.

+In credit transfer schemes, payers are particularly exposed to the risk of unauthorised payment orders debiting their accounts.
+A lack of appropriate information about technological/procedural choices (such as order routing and verification of the validity of the orders) could expose payers to financial difficulties or losses resulting from unexpected payment orders, including fraud or other unauthorised transactions.

-STANDARD 3: THE DIRECT DEBIT SCHEME SHOULD ENSURE AN ADEQUATE DEGREE OF SECURITY, OPERATIONAL RELIABILITY AND BUSINESS CONTINUITY
+STANDARD 3: THE CREDIT TRANSFER SCHEME SHOULD ENSURE AN ADEQUATE DEGREE OF SECURITY, OPERATIONAL RELIABILITY AND BUSINESS CONTINUITY